chrisallenlane/watchtower/README.md

 gain a feel for how this program works.

 ### Notes: ###
 1. This is a pretty big HTML file.
-I'd recommend viewing it in a very fast browser like Google Chrome.
+I'd recommend viewing it in a fast browser like Google Chrome.
 2. I chose this plugin because of its popularity.
-I'm not implying at all that I believe this plugin to be insecure.
+I'm not implying at all that I believe it is insecure.

 Usage